buesche87/PRTG.VeeamCCJobCheck/README.md

 # PRTG.VeeamCCJobCheck

-This is a PRTG Sensor that checks all acive Tenants in Veeam Cloud Connect
+This is a PRTG Sensor that checks all active Tenants in Veeam Cloud Connect

 The XML part is meant to be scheduled on the host where executed the script creates a PRTG formatted XML-file in ```C:\Temp\VeeamResults```